zhangyulin-space/zhangyulin-space.github.io/_posts/2025-05-02-The Blueprint and the Photograph-Is a Pre-trained Model a Digital Form of DNA.md

 ---
-title: The Blueprint and the Photograph: Is a Pre-trained Model a Digital Form of DNA?
+title: "The Blueprint and the Photograph: Is a Pre-trained Model a Digital Form of DNA?"
 layout: post
 date: 2025-05-02
 ---